PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 .. add citation for above from the audiobook that I don't feel like looking up again

-* Bugs should be turned into test cases.

-* Tests are run frequently during code development, and slow tests may interrupt the flow of a contributor.
+.. d * Tests are run frequently during code development, and slow tests may interrupt the flow of a contributor.
 Tests should be minimal, sufficient enough to be complete, efficient.